TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 [["Durham-Chapel Hill Blvd.", "Durham-Chapel Hill Boulevard"]]
 ~~~~

 Exceptions not corrected by the audit remained unchanged in the final CSV file, while a special reply is inserted in the text file to bring attention to the exception (`"***Unknown Mapping.
 No changes made.***"`).
 A perfect example is the `"Meadowmont Village CIrcle"` entry.
-This exception allows the user to review the exception and update the mapping in the script accordingly.
+This message allows the user to review the exception and update the mapping in the script accordingly for future audits.

 ### Removing carriage return values from database

 After creating the database tables in SQLite, I attempted to import the CSV files.
 However, upon doing so, I found that many of the values, especially those in the last fields of each table, ended in carriage return values.
-These values made it impossible to query anything in the final fields of those tables.
+These values made it impossible to query anything in the final fields of those tables without having formatting issues.

 It took me a little bit of investigative work to actually find out that the issue was a control character.
 I had to explore the values directly in Python to see that the values had carriage returns:
 ~~~~PYTHON